yametekodasaiii/intro/README.md

 birthdate: 2008

 future goals:
-master web developing(includes react, html/css, js)
-understand array sorting because i want to not get burnt out when programming learning how to learn
+master web developing(includes react, html/css, js), understand array sorting because i want to, not get burnt out when programming, and learn how to learn

 how i want my future self to be: independent, self-loving, disciplined, religious, kind and generous guy